vippsas/vipps-developers/vipps-test-environment.md

 | 1.84   | Withdrawal limit exceeded |
 | 1.97   | 3D Secure denied          |

+**Please note:** The "force approve" endpoint is not validated for this functionality and will result in different behaviour.

 ## Vipps test apps

 The test apps for iOS and Android are identical to the production apps, but connects to the Vipps [the Vipps test environment (MT)](#the-vipps-test-environment-mt) instead of the production environment.

-Only test accounts, with random phone numbers, are available in the test environments.
+Only test accounts, with random "fake" phone numbers, are available in the test environments.
 Normal Vipps users are not available, so you can not use your own phone number with the test apps.

+**Important:** Do _not_ use the test phone number in the production environment, as the test number may be a real phone number for a real Vipps user.

 ### Limitations of the test apps